Module tf.advanced.links

 Shows the provenance that is normally displayed during data loading.

-- E.g. the name of program in which you call this function.
-In the Text-Fabric browser the name of the job will be entered here.
+E.g. the name of program in which you call this function.
+In the TF browser the name of the job will be entered here.
 This item will be displayed together with the rest of the provenance.

 Expand source code Browse git